Adonxs: 2022–present: Solo career

 On 4 June, he premiered an unreleased duet version of "Moving On" with Celeste Buckingham.
 On 11 June, as the only Slovak artist in the lineup, Adonxs played at Lovestream Festival headlined by Dua Lipa, where he premiered his upcoming singles "Game" and "Cold Summer".
 On 19 August, Adonxs released his second single "Game", which he had announced as the "most mainstream song on the album".
 The song marked his second number one on the SK Top 50 Chart, where it reigned atop for eight consecutive weeks.
 The accompanying music video featuring an authentic Adonxs Barbie doll was described as "slightly creepy", "kinky" and "very queer", while Adonxs explained that the doll play analogy in the video depicts the parallel between manipulation in romantic relationships and the way the entertainment industry treats a new artist.
+The video received a nomination at the 2023 Berlin Music Video Awards.
 On 18 October, he released his third single "Cold Summer", a piano ballad.
 His debut solo album Age of Adonxs was released in November 2022.
 Musicserver rated it as the best album of 2022 in Slovakia.
 In early 2023, he received two Evropa 2 Music Awards for Best Male Artist and Best New Artist, as well as a nomination for Best Song with "Moving On".
+At the 2022 Ruka Hore Awards, he earned a nomination for Artist of the Year, Album of the Year, and received the Europa 2 Song of the Year award.
+In the Czech Republic, the album Age of Adonxs was prenominated for the Anděl Award for the best Slovak album of 2022.

+In May 2023, Adonxs was announced to perform at the Sziget Festival in Budapest on 13 August.
+On 8 July, he performed at the Pohoda festival.
+On 28 July, he released his fourth single, "No Common Measure".
+On 22 November, he released "Overthinker", stylized as "OVRTHNKR" for the single version, as the fifth single from the album.
+In the music video, Adonxs raises awareness on the Adonis complex, a term used in psychology to describe the "anxiety and insecurity experienced by boys and men about their appearance or body images", which can lead to body dysmorphic disorder.
+In 2024, Adonxs was nominated for the 2023 Crystal Wing Award in the pop music category.
+He released his first song in Slovak language, "Sám", on 15 March.